CFDHubUserGuide/UserGuide/AccessToTheCluster.rst

 SSH CONNECTION (Linux/MacOS)
 -----------------

 First connect to SSH server *131.175.56.199* through Port *22*.
 Then to start working on the cluster, it is necessary to connect to the login nodes *nodevg-0-3* or *nodevg-0-4*, depending on your :ref:`Research Group<ResearchGroups>`.

+**IMPORTANT: During the very first access, the system will ask you to change your password.
+At the password change prompt request, insert the temporary password provided by the administrator and than the new password (which must be fillet two times for verification purpose)**

+**Be carefull because the password characters inserted are not shown at all, so be sure that the string you filled or copied is correct.
+If you are not sure, close the terminal and open it again.
+Remenber that three wrong password change attempts will lock your user.**

+If the password change is needed nomore, you will than get the bash prompt.

 .. dovrebbe essere capitolo 3.5.1: